The Day of the Dead (Día de Muertos) Events and Art and Culture Festivals I Visited (referenced in this article)

 We had walked three blocks, exploring the alters and placing pesos in children’s pumpkins, when we reached a cemetery illuminated by hundreds of candles.
 We strolled around the perimeter, careful to not intrude on private family moments.
 A few older women were sitting alone with their offerings, others were in groups light-heartedly talking about their day.
 We watched mariachi-for-hire groups sing the deceased’s favorite song and a group in indigenous ceremonial outfits dance to a single drum beat.

-As is generally the case with exploration, the unexpected path can be the most rewarding.
+We never reached Mixquic but as is generally the case with exploration, the unexpected path can be the most rewarding.

 I love comments!
 Do you have any other Day of the Dead questions or your own experiences to share?
-Please reach out below.